Repeat: I am anxiety. I am paranoia. I am fear. I am pain. I am lost.

 After 8 weeks of treatment, the attacks slowly began to stop.
 I learned to not fight my anxiety; to not try to suppress a panic attack.
 The sooner you accept it and work with it – the sooner it will pass.
 I never did figure out what triggered my disorder (I believe it is genetic).
 Eventually, I regained 25 pounds, re-enrolled at UCLA, and graduated early to begin a successful career in PR.

 Five years later, I cannot remember the last time I had a panic attack.
-I have no plans to taper off the medication for fear of it coming back.
+I have no plans to taper off the medication for fear of it coming back (update as of 2019 – the slow taper has begun).
 The experience truly changed me.
 I was a successful model and student, with a promising future in the fast pace world of Hollywood.
 My priorities changed.
 I lost many friends who came to visit me and couldn’t understand what I was going through.
 I cannot blame them, because not even I knew.
 I still remember my dad sleeping next to me for three months because he was scared to not be there in the morning when my attacks would cycle in.
 My cousins, aunts, and uncles all visited me.
 I am cursed, but I am even more blessed.
 I appreciate the small things in life, like having the energy to go to the grocery store without passing out or waking up feeling refreshed and read to conquer the day.

 For those of you who roll their eyes at the thought of someone feeling “anxious” – know that anxiety IS real and it can paralyze you.
 I hope this story is relatable to those of you who have been temporarily debilitated by an anxiety disorder.
 I want you to know that there is hope – you are not alone.
 Do not be afraid of the stigma that comes along with any mental illness – speak up and share your story!
 Get medicated if you must.
 We share our struggles and successes from physical diseases, but when it comes to mental health, the fear of embarrassment hinders any opportunity for inspiration, community, and hope.